FHA or Conventional? Choosing the Right Home Loan in Texas

 How Do Credit Scores Impact Your Loan Options in Texas?

-But conventional loans reward higher scores with dramatically better pricing.
-A buyer at 760+ might lock in a rate 0.5% lower than someone at 680.
-On a $400,000 loan, that’s roughly $130 less per month.
-Over 30 years?
-You don’t even want to do that math.
-(Okay, it’s about $47,000.)
+Conventional loans reward higher scores with much better pricing.
+A buyer in the high 700s might lock in a noticeably lower rate than someone in the high 600s.
+On a $400,000 loan that can mean around $130 less a month.
+Over 30 years that’s real money (about $47,000, if you want to do the math).

 Frequently Asked Questions

 Q: Can I switch from FHA to conventional after buying my home?
-A: Yes, through refinancing once you’ve built enough equity and meet conventional loan requirements.
+A: Yes, through refinancing once you’ve built enough equity and meet conventional requirements.
 It’s one of the most common ways to drop that mortgage insurance payment.

 Need expert guidance?

-28 years of DFW real estate expertise — one phone call away.
+28 years of DFW real estate expertise.
+One phone call away.

 Free First-Time Buyer's Guide